sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

     member inline _.Combine(newProp: DeckProperty, previousProps: DeckProperty list) = newProp :: previousProps

-    (* ... *)

     member inline x.Run(props: DeckProperty list) =
         props
         |> List.fold
-            (fun acc prop ->
+            (fun deck prop ->
-                let itemDeck = x.Run(prop)
+                match prop with

-                { Title = firstDefined acc.Title itemDeck.Title
+                | DeckProperty.Title title -> { deck with Title = title }
-                  Slides = acc.Slides @ itemDeck.Slides })
+                | DeckProperty.Slide slide -> { deck with Slides = slide :: deck.Slides })
             { Title = ""; Slides = [] }

+    member inline x.Run(prop: DeckProperty) = x.Run([prop])
 ```

 It might look like a bunch of changes but it's easier than it looks.
 We've just:
 - Changed the `Delay` method to return a list given one single property and also to support functions that return lists, in which case we simply return the result.
 - Changed the `Combine` method to take a list as the second parameter, so that we can accept all the previous properties that were added in the deck.
 That way we can append the new one to all the previous props.
-- Created a new `Run` method that takes a list instead of a single property, and uses the previously defined one to fold the list of properties into one single deck.
+- Created a new `Run` method that takes a list instead of a single property, and folds the list of properties into one single deck.
 This is the method that will get called when the expression finishes, so that we don't have to do the folding later on.
+We've also changed the implementation of the original `Run` to call the list overload, in case we get a single property, by wrapping the property under a list.

 You might be thinking now "does he not know that appending means putting the value at the end of the list and :: definitely does not do that?".
 Yes, I do!
 However keep in mind that expressions are evaluated from the bottom up, which means that we'll be combining the last value _first_ and only afterwards the rest, so that's why pre-pending values actually appends them to the end of the list in the end.